 Nidhi Razdan's prime time show also presented a balanced debate to viewers, while she herself took a firm stand by presenting a critical view of the claims made by Hyderabad Police regarding the events that led to the encounter.

-The tensions were high in the show with human rights activist Vrinda Grover and BJP worker Mamta Kale voicing strong opposition to each other's statements, while Razdan attempted to "bring the decibel down a little".
+The tension started rising with human rights activist Vrinda Grover and BJP worker Mamta Kale voicing strong opposition to each other's statements, while Razdan attempted to "bring the decibel down a little".

 She went on to state that rape should be politicized, and that the "bloodlust" seen after the encounter was setting up a disturbing precedent.